thanwin212/-EFR-Based-KYC-Integration-ICP-UAE-/README.md

 📌 **Project Overview**

-This project involved the end-to-end integration of Emirates Face Recognition (EFR) into a fintech mobile application to enable fully digital customer onboarding (KYC).
+This project involved the end-to-end integration of Emirates Face Recognition (EFR) into a pay10 mobile application to enable fully digital customer onboarding (KYC).

 The solution leveraged:

 OCR technology to extract data from Emirates ID
 Facial recognition & liveness detection
 Verification against ICP UAE database
+Forgery and tempered check

 The goal was to replace manual onboarding with a secure, automated, and regulatory-compliant digital KYC journey.

+Project Length:

+Start Date: 6 Jan 2025
+End Date: 1 Aug 2025

 🎯 **Objectives**